-One way to learn about the mechanistic side of cooperation is to observe behaviour and make inferences about what's happening in the mind, as we saw above.
-But another approach is to actually physically manipulate the brain, to learn about what physical, biological factors influence cooperation.
+One way to learn about the mechanistic side of cooperation is to observe behavior and make inferences about what's happening in the mind, as we saw above.
+But another approach is to physically manipulate the brain, to learn about what physical, biological factors influence cooperation.

-A number of researchers have done exactly that.
-Oxytocin is a chemical produced by the body that is known to play a role in promoting pro-social behaviours, such as cooperation, in humans and other primates.
-In 2015, however, Brosnan et al. found a surprising result: increased Oxytocin actually had a negative effect on food sharing.
+Several researchers have done exactly that.
+Oxytocin is a chemical produced by the body that is known to play a role in promoting prosocial behaviors, such as cooperation, in humans and other primates.
+In 2015, however, Brosnan et al. found a surprising result: increased oxytocin had a negative effect on food sharing.

-The researchers designed an experiment to study Capuchin monkeys, a species known to be highly social, and which have been shown to handle social dilemmas in a manner not entirely distinct from humans (Brosnan et al., 2017).
-The capuchins were either injected (through the nose) with Oxytocin or an inert placebo.
+The researchers designed an experiment to study capuchin monkeys, a species known to be highly social, and which have been shown to handle social dilemmas in a manner not entirely distinct from humans (Brosnan et al., 2017).
+The capuchins were either injected (through the nose) with oxytocin or an inert placebo.
 The capuchins were captive, socially living monkeys, and were observed in pair groups.
-After receiving the nasal spray, the one of the monkeys could gain a food reward, and the possessor of the food could either actively share it with the partner or the partner could take some of the food itself (passive sharing) (Leverett et al., 2015).
+After receiving the nasal spray, one of the monkeys could gain a food reward, and the possessor of the food could either actively share it with the partner or the partner could take some of the food itself (passive sharing) (Leverett et al., 2015).

-Interestingly, Oxytocin had no effect on whether the monkeys actively shared their food.
-But when either the possessor of the food or the recipient received Oxytocin, it actually decreased passive sharing.
+Interestingly, oxytocin had no effect on whether the monkeys actively shared their food.
+But when either the possessor of the food or the recipient received oxytocin, it decreased passive sharing.
 The researchers also found that it decreased the amount of time the monkeys spent in proximity to each other.
-This reduction in sharing and proximity came as a surprise, because previously Oxytocin was known to increase cooperation.
+This reduction in sharing and proximity came as a surprise, because previously oxytocin was known to increase cooperation.

 How can we explain this puzzling result?
 One possibility is that the reduction in proximity, and therefore passive sharing, was a red herring of sorts.
-Perhaps, the researchers surmised, Oxytocin is linked to a short term reduction in proximity, even while it increases sociality over the long term.
+Perhaps, the researchers surmised, oxytocin is linked to a short-term reduction in proximity, even while it increases sociality over the long term.

-To study this, Benitez et al. devised a new approach to studying Oxytocin: measuring the amount of Oxytocin in urine (Benítez, Sosnowski, Tomeo, & Brosnan, 2018).
-To do this, they first confirmed that the amount of Oxytocin present in capuchin urine was actually a good proxy for how much Oxytocin was in their system, which they did by spraying Oxytocin into their noses and then measuring their urine.
-The results showed that, indeed, urinary Oxytocin levels were a good measure of how much Oxytocin the monkeys had in their bodies.
+To study this, Benitez et al. (2018) devised a new approach to studying oxytocin: measuring the amount in urine.
+To do this, they first confirmed that the amount of oxytocin present in capuchin urine was actually a good proxy for how much oxytocin was in their system, which they did by spraying oxytocin into their noses and then measuring their urine.
+The results showed that, indeed, urinary oxytocin levels were a good measure of how much oxytocin the monkeys had in their bodies.

-Next, they measured urinary Oxytocin levels during and after grooming and fur rubbing events.
+Next, they measured urinary oxytocin levels during and after grooming and fur rubbing events.
 Grooming and fur rubbing are known to be mechanisms by which capuchins generate and strengthen social bonds.
-The researchers found that Oxytocin levels increased during such grooming events.
-Interestingly, however, after these grooming events the monkeys immediately decreased their proximity to each other, for 15-30 minutes after the grooming.
-But, over long periods of time, the grooming events ultimately correlated with increased proximity and other "affiliative" behaviours.
+The researchers found that oxytocin levels increased during such grooming events.
+Interestingly, however, after these grooming events, the monkeys immediately decreased their proximity to each other, for 15 to 30 minutes after the grooming.
+But, over long periods of time, the grooming events ultimately correlated with increased proximity and other "affiliative" behaviors.